LegionAC/RoTrade/README.md

 - The RoTrade trade filter automatically declines trades deemed inconsiderable through the user configured trade evaluation.
 - The user chooses a baseline value (such as 0.2, 0.0 is a theoretical even trade) , if the trade falls short of that value in the trade eval, the trade is automatically declined.
 - The trade is also declined if the other user is offering projected items.
 - If trades do pass the trade eval, they are not accepted automatically.
-The tool is simply made to streamline the process of looking through trades, and ignoring trades which aren't even worth considering.
+The tool is simply made to streamline the process of looking through trades, and ignoring trades which aren't worth considering.

 <ins>BELOW IS AN EXAMPLE INPUT TO THE TRADE FILTER</ins>